arve0/master/thesis.md

 choosing the one with least variance.
 The user should verify that the row indeed is a background row by plotting it or viewing the image.

-[@Fig:illumination](b) show the selected image and the row with least variance is indicated with a white line.
-The intensity profile was fitted to a second degree polynomial to avoid noise and all images were equalized by the code in [@lst:equalize].
-The intensity profile with it's curve fit can be seen in [@fig:illumination_intensities](a).
-The effect on pixel values can be seen in [@fig:illumination_intensities](b) and (c), where each dot represents a pixel value with increasing image x-position on the x-axis.

 ![**(a)** Image of glass slide only for illustrating the uneven illumination.
   Dots are impurities on the glass slide.